praat/praat/README.md

     mv external/portaudio external/portaudio2014
     mv external/portaudio2007 external/portaudio

 Then type `make` to build the program.
 One may have to `kill jackd` or `artsd` to get audio to function.
-If your Unix isn't Linux, you may have to edit the library names in the makefile (you may need pthread, gtk-x11-2.0, gdk-x11-2.0, atk-1.0, pangoft2-1.0, gdk_pixbuf-2.0, m, pangocairo-1.0, cairo, gio-2.0, pango-1.0, freetype, fontconfig, gobject-2.0, gmodule-2.0, gthread-2.0, rt, glib-2.0, asound).
+If your Unix isn’t Linux, you may have to edit the library names in the makefile (you may need pthread, gtk-x11-2.0, gdk-x11-2.0, atk-1.0, pangoft2-1.0, gdk_pixbuf-2.0, m, pangocairo-1.0, cairo, gio-2.0, pango-1.0, freetype, fontconfig, gobject-2.0, gmodule-2.0, gthread-2.0, rt, glib-2.0, asound).

 When compiling Praat on an external supercomputer or so, you will not have sound.
 If you do have `libgtk2.0-dev` (and its dependencies), do